Manifolds with nonnegative curvature operator of the second kind: Introduction

-The assumption in Theorem \ref{thm irreducible} cannot be weakened to $(n+1)$-nonnegative curvature operator of the second kind, as the product manifold $\Sph^{n-1}\times \Sph^1$ has $(n+1)$-nonnegative curvature operator but it is reducible (see Example \ref{eg cylinder}).
+Note that the assumption here cannot be weakened to $(n+1)$-nonnegative curvature operator of the second kind, as the product manifold $\mathbb{S}^{n-1}\times \mathbb{S}^1$ has $(n+1)$-nonnegative curvature operator but it is reducible (see Example \ref{eg cylinder}).

-Theorem \ref{thm irreducible} suggests that nonnegative curvature operator of the second kind is much more rigid than nonnegative curvature operator, despite the fact that both positive curvature operator and positive curvature operator of second kind imply that the manifold must be a spherical space form.
-It is well-known that nonnegative curvature operator preserves product manifolds in the sense that if $M$ is isometric to $M_1 \times M_2$, then $M$ has nonnegative curvature operator if and only if both $M_1$ and $M_2$ have nonnegative curvature operator.
-However, by Theorem \ref{thm irreducible}, the product manifold has $n$-nonnegative curvature operator of the second kind if and only if both factors are flat.
+It is well-known that nonnegative curvature operator preserves product manifolds, in the sense that if $M$ is isometric to $M_1 \times M_2$, then $M$ has nonnegative curvature operator if and only if both $M_1$ and $M_2$ have nonnegative curvature operator.
+However, Theorem \ref{thm irreducible} implies that the product manifold $M_1 \times M_2$ has $n$-nonnegative curvature operator of the second kind if and only if both $M_1$ and $M_2$ are flat.

-Another striking different feature between nonnegative curvature operator and nonnegative curvature operator of the second kind lies in their compatibility with a K\"ahler structure.
-Hermitian symmetric spaces are examples of K\"ahler manifolds with nonnegative curvature operator, but it turns out that none of them has three-nonnegative curvature operator of the second kind.
-It was observed in \cite{BK78} that the complex projective space $\mathbb{C}P^m$ with the Fubini-Study metric and the quaternionic projective space with its canonical metric do not have four-nonnegative curvature operator.
-We shall show a more general result asserting that three-nonnegative curvature operator of the second kind is incompatible with a K\"ahler structure unless it is flat. \begin{theorem} A K\"ahler manifold with three-nonnegative curvature operator of the second kind is flat. \end{theorem}
+It follows from the calculation in \cite{BK78} that the complex projective space $\mathbb{CP}^m$ with the Fubini-Study metric does not have four-nonnegative curvature operator of the second kind.
+We prove a more general result here. \begin{theorem} A K\"ahler manifold with four-nonnegative curvature operator of the second kind is flat \footnote{The curvature operator of the second kind on K\"ahler manifolds has been further investigated in \cite{Li22PAMS, Li22Kahler} and \cite{NPWW22}.}. \end{theorem}

-The above discussion brings in the question whether case (3) in Theorem \ref{thm Nishikawa} can occur or not.
-More generally, one can ask the question which compact irreducible symmetric spaces have three-nonnegative curvature operator of the second kind.
-We hope to address this question in the future and strengthen the conclusion of Theorem \ref{thm Nishikawa}.
+Compact Hermitian symmetric spaces are examples of K\"ahler manifolds with nonnegative curvature operator, but none of them has four-nonnegative curvature operator of the second kind, according to the above theorem.
+We also point out that the assumption in Theorem \ref{thm kahler} cannot be weakened to five-nonnegative curvature operator of the second kind in general, as $\mathbb{CP}^2$ has five-positive curvature operator of the second kind (see Example \ref{eg complex projective space}).